metacritical/bridge_transformer/paper/03_architecture.md

 ### 3.2 Bridge Detector Neurons

 The bridge detector mechanism is the core innovation of our approach.
 We repurpose a small subset (typically 3-5%) of neurons in specific transformer layers to serve as bridge detectors.
+This builds on insights that transformer feed-forward layers naturally function as key-value memories [24], suggesting that neurons already encode knowledge boundaries.

 Formally, given a transformer with hidden dimension $h$ and layer $l$, we select a subset of neurons $B_l \subset \{1, 2, ..., h\}$ to serve as bridge neurons.
 The activations of these neurons, denoted $a_{B_l}$, are monitored during the forward pass.